The Biggest Secret to Learning Serbian Language

 So let me explain further about declensions.
 The Serbian Declension System (which is comprised of 7 cases) exists to express meaning.
 As meaning is expressed across the 7 cases nouns, adjectives, pronouns, and numbers are declined, meaning they change from their original form in accordance with gender, number, and the meaning the speaker wishes to express.

-So let’s go back to the secret and what this means for studying adjective-noun pairs together across the cases.
+So let’s go back to the big secret for learning Serbian and what this means for studying adjective-noun pairs together across the cases.
 We can do this by way of example.
 Let’s take the adjective-noun pair “dobar čovek” which means “good man” in Serbian.
 If you only learn how to say “dobar čovek” and nothing more, guess what: you have only learned how to say “good man” in 1st case.
 This is incomplete because “good man” must be “declined” across the 7 cases, which express 7 different meanings.

 For example, If I wanted to say “I am a good man” I would say, “Ja sam dobar čovek”.
 This would be first case or Nominative.